alexanderflann/Quant-Research/README.md

 This repository contains a collection of research articles, mathematical modelling, and coding projects in quantitative finance.
 Each piece focuses on a specific concept or technique, presented in a concise and accessible format.
 Topics include areas which are aligned with my academic work and personal interest.

 The aim of this blog is to build a consistently updated portfolio that demonstrates practical engagement with mathematical finance, numerical methods, and computational modelling.
-Notes are written in Markdown and/or PDF format, with accompanying code where relevant.
+Notes are written in Markdown and/or PDF format, written in LaTeX, with accompanying code where relevant.

 # Contents